mariokostelac/ra-integrate/README.md

 # dnassembler
-DNA assembler developed on FER, Croatia
+DNA assembler developed on Faculty of Electrical Engineering and Computing and Ruder Boskovic Institute, Croatia

 ## Requirements
 - ruby